 - New ecosystems: Like the effect of mobile internet, IT makes new applications, facilities, and new ways of interacting with the interface possible.

-Many factors contribute to the proposals by investors with the development of IT, including:
+Many factors contribute to the proposals by stakeholders with the development of IT, including:

 - Data Quality and Preference: In information technology, the model’s system will only be as good as the data it generates from.
 This implies preferred data will result in preferred decisions.
 Reliable data is vital, but greater demand for data encourages data collection.